-- 3. Any other negligent or knowing action that is inconsistent with the statute or regulations.
-Conviction for a misdemeanor and imposition of a penalty of not more than \$5,000 is the potential for: - a) Any person, including an officer, employee, or authorized representative of a PHA who knowingly and willfully requests or obtains any information concerning an applicant for, or tenant of the PHA under false pretenses; and - b) Any person, including an officer, employee, or authorized representative of a PHA who knowingly and willfully discloses any such information in any manner to any individual not entitled under any law to receive the information. - c) A PHA may be liable under civil law to any applicant for, or participant of the PHA who is affected by either of the following: - d) A negligent or knowing disclosure of criminal records information obtained under statutory authority about such person by an officer, employee, or authorized

-- representative of a PHA if the disclosure is not authorized under the statute or regulations; or - e) An applicant for, or assisted participant of the PHA may seek relief against the PHA for inappropriate disclosure by bringing a civil action for damages and such other relief as may be appropriate.
+- 3. Penalties for the improper release of information. - a) Criminal Penalty: Conviction for a misdemeanor and imposition of a penalty of not more than \$5,000 is the potential for: - (1) Any person, including an officer, employee, or authorized representative of a PHA who knowingly and willfully requests or obtains any information concerning an applicant for, or tenant of the PHA under false pretenses; and - (2) Any person, including an officer, employee, or authorized representative of a PHA who knowingly and willfully discloses any such information in any manner to any individual not entitled under any law to receive the information. - b) A PHA may be liable under civil law to any applicant for, or participant of the PHA who is affected by either of the following: - A negligent or knowing disclosure of criminal records information obtained under statutory authority about such person by an officer, employee, or authorized representative of a PHA if the disclosure is not authorized under the statute or regulations; or - (2) An applicant for or assisted participant of the PHA may seek relief against the PHA for inappropriate disclosure by bringing a civil action for damages and such other relief as may be appropriate.
 The United States district court in which the applicant or participant resides, in which the unauthorized action occurred, or in which the officer, employee, or representative of a PHA alleged to be responsible resides, has jurisdiction.
 Appropriate relief may include reasonable attorney's fees and other litigation costs.